Legal Alcohol Limits in Texas for Drivers 21 or Older

 In cases of business liability, your attorney will strive to secure vital evidence of a business’s responsibility to you for damages before it is destroyed or erased.
 Evidence may include:

 Breathalyzer results or blood alcohol tests can contribute to the evidence of intoxication.
 Most of this evidence is unavailable to you as an individual plaintiff.
-Fortunately, your car accident lawyer can file an action to preserve and subpoena the information supporting your claim.
+However, an attorney can file an action to preserve and subpoena the information supporting your claim.

 Social Hosts and Legal Alcohol Limits